romulocollopy/pydokku/README.md

-# dokkupy
+# pydokku

-dokkupy is a Python library and command-line tool to interface with Dokku.
+pydokku is a Python library and command-line tool to interface with Dokku.
 It makes it pretty easy to get structured data regarding a Dokku server and also to easily setup apps and its configurations.
 It supports interfacing with a local Dokku command or via SSH (using a multiplexed connection for speed).